OpportunityEducation/url_validator/README.md

 `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`

+## Installing JRuby

+For all platforms, make sure you have [Java SE](http://www.oracle.com/technetwork/java/javase/downloads/index.html) installed.
+You can test this by running the command `java -version`.

 ## rbenv & ruby-build

 Now that we have Homebrew installed, we can use it to install Ruby.